 What Is the TACHS Exam?

 If you’re looking to enter a Catholic school in the Archdiocese of New York or the Diocese of Brooklyn, you’ll have to pass the Test for Admission into Catholic High Schools (TACHS).
-A good score on the TACHS exam, along with a positive school record, can allow you admission into an NYC Catholic high school.
+Achieving a good LPR (local percentile) and NPR (national percentile) on the TACHS exam, along with having a positive school record, can allow you admission into an NYC Catholic high school.

 The test time is two hours, but when you factor in the extra time for instructions and short breaks between the sections, the overall TACHS test process becomes three hours.
 There are four main sections on the TACHS: